chrisxfire/chrisxfire.github.io/content/notes/_net/linq/standard-query-operators/set-operations.md

 date: 2022-11-08T20:37:38-0700
 draft: false
 weight: 1
+tags:
+ - kb/dotnet/linq/standard-query-operators/set-operations
 ---

+# Overview
 Set operations are query operations that produce a result set that is based on the presence or absence of equivalent elements within the same or separate sets.

 # Methods
 | Method          | Description                                                            | Query expression |